-It's expected that some graduates of William and Mary's interdisciplinary neuroscience program will wear their hearts on their sleeves as they march for commencement — but all of them will be wearing a bit of brain on their robes.
+It's expected that some graduates of William & Mary's interdisciplinary neuroscience program will wear their hearts on their sleeves as they march for commencement — but all of them will be wearing a bit of brain on their robes.

 The professors in charge of the program, John Griffin and Pamela Hunt, started handing out cerebral pins at graduation time.
 They started with brain pins, but for the past couple of years, switched over to nifty models shaped like neurons—brain cells.
 The graduates receive their pins at a neuroscience program reception a week before commencement.
 The graduates are encouraged to wear their brain pins on their academic garments for the big day, as do Griffin and Hunt.